uniwebcms/uniweb-module-builder/docs/components.md

 # Uniweb Components

-A Uniweb Component is a React JS component whose props are 4 objets: `profile`, `block`, `page` , and `website`.
+A **page-level web component** in Uniweb is a React JS component whose props are 4 objets: `profile`, `block`, `page` , and `website`.
 The `profile` object represents the source data of a website.
 The `block` object contains the settings for the component, which represents a building block of a webpage.
 The `page` object provides information about the current webpage being rendered.
 Finally, the `website` object provides information about the website itself.

 Most components need to work with only the `profile` and `block` objects.

+Page-level components can be composed of other lower-level components that define their own expected properties.

+## Structure vs unstructure contents

+Uniweb can create different types of websites.
+The main difference between them is whether they are based on structured  or unstructured data.
+A [Profile website](websites.md#profile-websites) is based on structured data and take its contents from a main source profile and a number of secondary profiles.
+In contrast, a [Docufolio website](websites.md#docufolio-websites) is based on unstructured data and takes its contents from the free-form contents of the topics of a docufolio.
+A [docufolio](docufolio.md) is a data file that stores contents and properties.

+A **page-level web component** must be designed to receive the contents to render from either the `profile` or `block` properties.

+The free-form contents of a docufolio, as their name suggests, don't have a well-defined structure.
+They are essentially web articles with media assets.
+However, users are encouraged to follow conventions when adding contents to topic sections so that a web component can infer a meaningful structure from them.
+For example, we can identify and understand what is meant by a title, lead text, body text, image, caption, quoted text and more elements.
+Moreover, the relative order and dividers in a docufolio section provide additional information regarding discrete items within the content.

+The free-form content in each docufilio section are parsed according to basic rules, and the results are stored in `block.main` and `block.items`.
+In particular, `block.main` represents the `primary contents` of a page, and `block.items` is an array of `secondary contents`.

+Each primary and secondary contents is represented by an object with the following properties:

+- header
+    - banner
+    - title
+    - subtitle
+- body
+    - images
+    - links
+    - paragraphs

 ## Theming a web component